xavdid/refbook/README.md

 The best way to store and reference this information is through an authenticated database.
 Because an account is required to attempt a test, we're able to easily track (and enforce) not only who they are and their team affiliation, but which tests they're qualified for and the time between attempts.
 Additionally, we can programmatically send confirmation emails and keep in touch with applicants.

 ### [Referee Directory](http://refdevelopment.com/search/ALL)
 One of the challenges when planning a tournament is ref coordination.
-Part of the issue is knowing which of the 150 people showing up to your tournament are ref certified (and in what capacity) and in what capacity.
+Part of the issue is knowing which of the 150 people showing up to your tournament are ref certified and in what capacity.
 In the past, TD's have posted referee signup forms on their event page in the hopes that refs reveal themselves for easy contact.

 Instead, what if the TD could easy glance at their region and see a full, sortable list of certified refs in their region (and their contact info).
 That's exactly what we've done with our ref directory.
 Because certification happens within our system, it's easy to show a sanitized view of our database for public consumption.